rocketlaunchr/anti-disposable-email/README.md

 ```

-If `Disposable` is **true**, then the email address is from a disposable email address.
+If `Disposable` is **true**, then the email address is from a disposable email service.

 ### Normalized

-If you want to block duplicate email addresses from your database, then store as a unique-key the `Normalized`data.
-See [docs](https://pkg.go.dev/github.com/rocketlaunchr/anti-disposable-email).
+If you want to block duplicate email addresses from your database, then store as a unique-key the `Normalized` data.
+See [docs](https://pkg.go.dev/github.com/rocketlaunchr/anti-disposable-email#ParsedEmail).

 ### Update